satcos/FriendlyBanker/README.md

 *Cash Position* at the bottom can be used to find the difference in tally.<br/><br/>

 ## Version
-Latest version is available in master branch.
+Latest stable version is available in master branch.
 Other version are available in the respective branches.
 Inspired from Android, used names of android system starting from version 3 Cupcake.
 Version 1 and 2 are left with number and no names